Mesenteric angiography is a test used took look at the blood vessels that supply the small and large intestines.

 - Damage to the intestine if the blood supply is reduced

 Abdominal arteriogram; Arteriogram - abdomen; Mesenteric angiogram

 Martin MC, Wyers MC.
-Mesenteric vascular disease.
-In: Cronenwett JL, Johnston W, eds.
+Mesenteric vascular disease: acute ischemia.
+In: Cronenwett JL, Johnston KW, eds.
 Rutherford's Vascular Surgery.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 153.